buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorPanelProperties.md

 Depth of the door panel, measured perpendicular to the plane of the door leaf.

 ### PanelOperation
 The _PanelOperation_ defines the way of operation of that panel.
-The _PanelOperation_ of the door panel has to correspond with the _OperationType_ of the _IfcDoorStyle_ by which it is referenced.
+The _PanelOperation_ of the door panel has to correspond with the _OperationType_ of the _IfcDoorType_ by which it is referenced.

 ### PanelWidth
 Width of this panel, given as ratio relative to the total clear opening width of the door.
 If omited, it defaults to 1.
-A value has to be provided for all doors with _OperationType_'s at _IfcDoorStyle_ defining a door with more then one panel.
+A value has to be provided for all doors with _OperationType_'s at _IfcDoorType_ defining a door with more then one panel.

 ### PanelPosition
 Position of this panel within the door.
-The _PanelPosition_ of the door panel has to correspond with the _OperationType_ of the _IfcDoorStyle_ by which it is referenced.
+The _PanelPosition_ of the door panel has to correspond with the _OperationType_ of the _IfcDoorType_ by which it is referenced.

 ### ShapeAspectStyle
 Pointer to the shape aspect, if given.
 The shape aspect reflects the part of the door shape, which represents the door panel.